1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How is portal vein thrombosis diagnosed?

-Doctors diagnose portal vein thrombosis using imaging techniques such as ultrasound, CT scans, or MRI to visualize the clot within the portal vein.
+The imaging modalities that doctors use to diagnose portal vein thrombosis include ultrasound, CT scan, or MRI imaging modalities to visualize the clot in the portal vein.

 What are the most common causes of portal vein thrombosis?